cs2003cs/learngit/readme.txt

 Added GPL.

-Git is a free software.
+Git is really a free software.